 Much of the coursework takes place in the same physical space as lecturers and fellow students.
 Here, there are greater opportunities for physical social gatherings and for water-cooler conversations, etc. There are also greater opportunities to spend time – over lunch and after lessons have ended – with others in the course.

-Extra time must be put aside each week for commuting to and from the campus, and it’s possible that an agreement will need to make with the student’s employer, to ensure they are released from work for long enough to meet their MBA obligations.
+Extra time must be put aside each week for commuting to and from the campus, and it’s possible that an agreement will need to be made with the student’s employer, to ensure they are released from work for long enough to meet their MBA obligations.

 Full-time courses held on-campus offer little chance for paid work.
 The degree is able to be completed more quickly, but the student must take at least a year out of their employment to do so.